-For many reasons, the Arctic hotel is the best lodging Aurora option in Ilulissat.
+For many reasons, the Arctic hotel is the best Aurora lodging option in Ilulissat

 If you decide to visit Nuuk, the Vandrehuset is a very interesting option.

-where can I see the northern lights tonight
+where can I see the northern lights tonight?

-The best places to increase your chances of seeing Northern Lights are always those with clear skies.
+The best places to increase your chances of seeing the Northern Lights are always those with clear skies.

 I suggest checking the weather and cloud forecast in your location, either using a local weather site or a general site like Windy.com.

-Once you’re in a dark place with no clouds, you only need to wait and be patient; Northern Lights are unpredictable, and they can start shining at any time!
+Once you’re in a dark place with no clouds, you only need to wait and be patient; the Northern Lights are unpredictable, and they can start shining at any time!

-Even though most of the areas in the arctic circle are very remote, there are great locations where you can go to see the Northern Lights.
+Even though most of the areas in the Arctic Circle are very remote, there are great locations where you can go to see the Northern Lights.